rogerxaic/EventStreams/eventstreams088.md

 {: #bridges}

 {{site.data.keyword.messagehub}} bridges are available as part of the Classic plan only.
 The Classic plan is deprecated.
 From November 1, 2019, you can no longer provision new instances of the Classic Plan. <br/>However, existing instances will continue to be supported.
 From June 30, 2020, the Classic Plan will be retired and no longer supported.
-Any instance of the Classic Plan still provisioned at this date will be deleted.
+Any instance of the Classic Plan still provisioned at this date will be deleted.<br/>
 If you currently use the Cloud Object Storage bridge or the MQ bridge, see [Migrating bridges to Kafka Connect](/docs/services/EventStreams?topic=eventstreams-migrate_bridges).
 {:deprecated}